 If bed bugs are introduced to frequent cold, they will enter a period of hibernation called diapause.
 During diapause, a bed bug’s development cycle completely stops, resuming when the temperature gets warmer.

-Extreme temperatures are capable of killing bed bugs, though as with most extermination methods, it takes time to be truly effective.
+Extreme temperatures are capable of killing bed bugs, though as with most extermination methods, it takes time to work.

 Bed bugs will die if exposed to extreme cold.